zoff-kollektiv/cifar/data/people/49-nefissa-trabelsi.md

 startOfSanctions: 04.02.2011
 ---
 Sister-in-law of Zine El Abidine Ben Ali and a sister of Laila Trabelsi, Nefissa was born on 1 February 1960.
-She is married to Habib Zakir and was said to be residing at 4 rue de la Mouette, Gammarth Supérieur.
+She is married to Habib Zakir and is alleged to be residing in Gammarth, Tunisia.